jesse-spevack/stimulating_events/README.md

 }
 ```

-Now as we move our mosue over our list, each item will turn pink.
+Now as we move our mosue over our list, each list item will get a pink background and the inner span text will turn white and bold.
 Almost there.
 But we also want to unhighlight the list item when our mouse leaves that particular list item.
 To do so, we need to define another action on our list item.
 ```html
 <li data-action="mouseleave->dropdown#unhighlightListItem mouseenter->dropdown#highlightListItem">
   ...